hammad-shahid55/my_SwiftRide/README.md

 ## Admin Web (overview)

-Note: The `admin_web` folder is currently removed.
-This section documents the intended Admin Web app so you can recreate it quickly and connect to the same Supabase backend as the Flutter app.
+The `admin_web` folder contains a complete React/TypeScript admin dashboard that connects to the same Supabase backend as the Flutter app.

 ### Stack